tigera-cs/Calico-Enterprise-Networking-Training/5. Calico Enterprise Egress Gateway/README.md

 kubectl annotate ns app1 egress.projectcalico.org/selector='egress-code == "red"'

 ```
-10. By default the above selector can only match egress gateways in the same namespace.
+10. By default, the above selector can only match egress gateways in the same namespace.
 To select gateways in a different namespace, specify a namespaceSelector annotation as well.
 Since our egress gateway pod is running in `default` namespace and our egress gateway client is running in `app1` namespace, we need to run the following command.

 ```
 kubectl annotate ns app1 egress.projectcalico.org/namespaceSelector="projectcalico.org/name == 'default'"

 ```

-11. Deploy the needed BGPConfiguration and BGPPeer, so we route our traffic to the bastion host through the egress gateway:
+11. Deploy the needed BGPConfiguration and BGPPeer so we route our traffic to the `bastion` host through the egress gateway.

 ```
 kubectl apply -f -<<EOF